Our Therapists

 Abigail Mason

-Licensed Therapist – LCSW
+Licensed Clinical Social Worker – LCSW

 Abigail Mason is a dedicated mental health professional with a strong background in community mental health.
 She obtained her undergraduate degree from Hanover College and later pursued a master’s in Social Work from the University of Southern Indiana.
 Abigail’s decision to return to her hometown of Evansville for her studies reflects her commitment to her community and her desire to make a positive impact on the lives of its residents.